• Skip to primary navigation

 Why These Peanut Butter Pumpkin Dog Treats Are the Best

-Your dog is going to love these peanut butter and pumpkin dog treats!
-And you won’t mind making them because they are as easy as drop cookies!
-When you are super-busy and just want to make some super-fast doggie cookies, these pumpkin peanut butter dog treats are perfect.
+Your dog will love these peanut butter and pumpkin dog treats!
+And you won’t mind making them because they are so easy to make!
+When you’re short on time, it’s a recipe that comes together quickly.

-You probably already have all of the ingredients that you need to make these pumpkin treats.
-Yep, I used pantry staples to make this dog treat recipe.
+You probably already have everything you need to make these pumpkin treats.
+Just four simple pantry staples are all it takes.

-These DIY peanut butter pumpkin dog treats are made with whole, vegan ingredients – so they are actually good for your dog.
-Your pup will think they are eating a treat, but you will know they are eating nourishing food that is a good as a vitamin.
+These treats are made with wholesome ingredients, so they are actually good for your dog.
+Your pup will think they are eating a treat, but you will know they are eating nourishing food.

 • Pumpkin – Use plain pumpkin puree.
 Do not use pumpkin pie filling because it may contain spices that are toxic to dogs.